dqops/dqo/docs/reference/rules/Change.md

     data_type: double
     sample_values:
     - 20
-  - field_name: exact
+  - field_name: exact_day
-    display_name: exact
+    display_name: exact_day
-    help_text: &quot;Whether to compare the actual value to the readout exactly 1 day in\
+    help_text: &quot;When the exact_day parameter is unchecked (exact_day: false), the\
+      \ rule search for the most recent sensor readouts from the past 60 days and\
-      \ the past.
-If the flag is false, the rule searches for the newest readout,\
+      \ compares them.
+If the parameter is selected (exact_day: true), the rule compares\
-      \ 60 days in the past, having skipped the readouts from the current day.&quot;
+      \ only with the results from the past 1 day.
+If no results are found from that\
+      \ time, no results or errors will be generated.&quot;
     data_type: boolean
     sample_values:
     - &quot;false&quot;